tp-sh/GDPR_privacy_policies/README.md

 ## "complete_classifier_results.xlsx" is the full results of all concept classifiers.

 ## "ICO_template_usage.xlsx" is the full results of ICO template usage.

+## "GoPPC-150.rar" is our corpus of 150 privacy polices.